As Seen On

 Much of Dr. Azizzadeh’s career has been spent researching and developing techniques to restore facial nerve function for those who have lost it to congenital deficiencies or trauma.
 As the Director of The Facial Paralysis Institute, Dr. Azizzadeh is recognized worldwide as a leading figure in the field of facial nerve paralysis.

-After demonstrating incredible proficiency during his residency, Dr. Azizzadeh was selected to complete a highly focused, sub-specialized fellowship in facial plastic and reconstructive surgery at Harvard Medical School.
-It was during this time that he began his crucial work to find quick, efficient and safe ways to correct facial paralysis.
+After demonstrating incredible proficiency during his residency at the UCLA Center for Health Sciences, Dr. Azizzadeh was selected to complete a highly focused, sub-specialized fellowship in facial plastic and reconstructive surgery at Harvard Medical School.
+It was during this time that he began his crucial work to find quick, efficient, and safe ways to correct facial paralysis.
 Since that time, Dr. Azizzadeh has helped hundreds of patients with facial paralysis and demonstrates what is now possible in facial nerve reconstruction.